Testing REST APIs using Postman and Newman

 3. Parameterize variables based on the environment

-So far I am running my application locally and is accessible at http://localhost:8080/.
-I could run my application in a docker container which is accessible at http://localhost:18080/.
+So far, I have been running my application locally, and it is accessible at http://localhost:8080/.
+I could run my application in a Docker container, which is accessible at http://localhost:18080/.

-Now if want to run my postman collection against the docker container instance I need to change base URL for all requests.
-Instead of changing the URLs or any environment-specific parameters while switching between environments we can configure those values in different environments and use those values in request configurations.
+Now, if I want to run my Postman collection against the Docker container instance, I need to change the base URL for all requests.
+Instead of changing the URLs or any environment-specific parameters when switching between environments, we can configure those values in different environments and use those values in the request configurations.

-Now click on Manage Environments, select todo-local-env and add a variable base_url with value http://localhost:8080.
+Now click on Manage Environments, select todo-local-env, and add a variable base_url with the value http://localhost:8080.

 Now change all the URLs from http://localhost:8080/some-path to {{base_url}}/some-path.

-Next create a new environment called todo-docker-env and add variable base_url with value http://localhost:18080.
+Next, create a new environment called todo-docker-env and add a variable base_url with the value http://localhost:18080.

 Now we can simply select the desired environment and run the collection.